-He serves like some kind of Voodoo doll: If you srub the part of the Buddha that is giving you trouble with a brush, you will miraculously recover from your illness and pain.
+He serves like some kind of Voodoo doll.
+If you scrub the part of the Buddha that is giving you trouble with a brush, you will miraculously recover from your illness and pain.

 Sogenji Temple is located across from Daiouji Temple on highway 158.

 It is a house of worship of the Soto sect with Buddhist monasteries and was built as the family temple of Nagachika Kanamori.
-The family grave can still be found on the cemetery farther uphill.
+To this date, you can find the family grave in the cemetery farther uphill.

 Higashiyama Hakusan Shrine

 This so-called White Mountain Shrine, built in 720, is the oldest shrine in Takayama.

 Unryuji – or more dramatically Cloud Dragon Temple – is located at the endpoint of my walk – and the starting point of most other pilgrims.